stadia/activerecord-mysql2rgeo-adapter/README.md

 Prior to version 3, the `point` and `polygon` types were supported.
 In ActiveRecord 4.2, the Postgresql adapter added support for the native Postgresql `point` and `polygon` types, which conflict with this adapter's types of the same names.
-The PostGIS point type must be referenced as `point`, and the PostGIS polygon type must be referenced as `st_polygon`.
+The mysql2rgeo point type must be referenced as `point`, and the mysql2rgeo polygon type must be referenced as `st_polygon`.

 ### Configuring ActiveRecord

 ActiveRecord's usefulness stems from the way it automatically configures classes based on the database structure and schema.
 If a column in the database has an integer type, ActiveRecord automatically casts the data to a Ruby Integer.
-In the same way, the activerecord-postgis-adapter automatically casts spatial data to a corresponding RGeo data type.
+In the same way, the activerecord-mysql2rgeo-adapter automatically casts spatial data to a corresponding RGeo data type.

 RGeo offers more flexibility in its type system than can be